 In the 1990s Idlewild founded Idlewild Court, a transitional housing development administered by MIFA; brought RBI (Return Baseball to the Inner City) to Memphis; and opened Samaritan Counseling Center.
 More recently, the church has nurtured a strong GLBTQ community connection; partnered with our sister church, Juan G. Hall Presbyterian Church in Cardenas, Cuba, which includes regular fellowship and support visits; and formed an ongoing affiliation with Living Waters for the World, through which we install and support clean water systems in Ghana and Cuba.

-Idlewild continues to serve Memphis, the greater community, and the world in ways that nurture the spirit, feed the body, and inspire the soul.
+Idlewild continues to serve Memphis, the greater community, and the world in ways that nurture the spirit, feeds the body, and inspire the soul.
 Current ministries include More Than A Meal, the EEC, global outreach, Adopt-A-School tutoring, Christian formation, sports programs, and traditional worship.